utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 - The system should have a response time of under five seconds.
 - The system should be able to handle 10 000 users without affecting its performance
 #### Security Requirements
-- The system should be able to keep a registry of the blocks and bans given to standard users.
+- The system should be able to keep a registry of the alerts and blocks given to standard users.
 #### Portability Requirements
 - The system web should be responsive and can be managed both in mobile and desktop devices.